-- 1 Required to be imposed pursuant to Section 91 of the Town and Country Planning Act 1990. - 2 To ensure that only the approved works are carried out - 3-4 In the interests of highway safety. - 5 To prevent the pollution of the environment - To ensure the installation of an appropriate drainage scheme and to prevent the pollution of the environment.

-- 7 To ensure the provision, establishment and maintenance of a suitable landscape scheme. - 8 To ensure any ground instability issues are dealt with in an acceptable manner. - 9-10 To safeguard against unacceptable biodiversity impacts. - 11-15 In the interests of highway safety. - To ensure the provision, establishment and maintenance of a suitable landscape scheme.
+- 1 Required to be imposed pursuant to Section 91 of the Town and Country Planning Act 1990. - 2 To ensure that only the approved works are carried out - 3-4 In the interests of highway safety. - 5 To prevent the pollution of the environment - 6 To ensure the installation of an appropriate drainage scheme and to prevent the pollution of the environment. - 7 To ensure the provision, establishment and maintenance of a suitable landscape scheme. - 8 To ensure any ground instability issues are dealt with in an acceptable manner. - 9-10 To safeguard against unacceptable biodiversity impacts. - 11-15 In the interests of highway safety.